Common questions on Herbal Medicine:

 Zizia is the genus of a plant in the Apiaceae family (Carrot family).
 When I was studying herbal medicine in upstate NY with 7Song, we would always see Zizia aurea (Golden Alexanders) on plant walks.
 I took a liking to the phonetics of Zizia, so decided to commit to it as a name for my herbal pursuits.*

 Where do you source the plants in your products?

 Zizia products are made using predominantly certified organic herbs and a few sustainably wildcrafted botanicals.
 No fillers are added to any of the powder formulas.

 Who makes your products?

-All the products are handmade by me here in Southern California using whole high quality sourced plants.*
+All the products are made in Los Angeles in small batches using whole high quality sourced plants.*